ccc343/pigeon/README.md

 To build changes to views automatically, run

     $ watchify views/index.js -t babelify -o build/bundle.js

 Alternatively, you can build changes to views manually with

     $ browserify views/index.js -t babelify -o build/bundle.js

+Local development should be done with a local Postgres database.
+Make sure you have installed Postgres, then run

+    $ createdb pigeon
+    $ psql pigeon < ./schema.sql